Vertical tangent

 In mathematics, particularly calculus, a vertical tangent is a tangent line that is vertical.
 Because a vertical line has infinite slope, a function whose graph has a vertical tangent is not differentiable at the point of tangency.

 Limit definition

 A function ƒ has a vertical tangent at x = a if the difference quotient used to define the derivative has infinite limit:

-The first case corresponds to an upward-sloping vertical tangent, and the second case to a downward-sloping vertical tangent.
 The graph of ƒ has a vertical tangent at x = a if the derivative of ƒ at a is either positive or negative infinity.